Cliquez ici pour la version française

 Because people like you have been mobilizing and organizing across the country, changes to Employment Insurance (EI) are firmly on the political agenda.

 But corporate lobby groups are already pushing back -- and there's no guarantee the government will implement all the changes we know are needed.

 We’re counting on you to help make sure workers’ voices can’t be ignored.

-Here are four easy ways to take action
+Here are two easy ways to take action:

-- Call your Member of Parliament to let them know you’re counting on them to Fix Employment Insurance as an urgent priority for 2023.
+- Call your Member of Parliament when you can, to let them know you’re counting on them to Fix Employment Insurance as an urgent priority for 2023.